Codex tools: Log in

 Will add sub section to this subsection of Customizing the Read More page.
 When using child theme of twentyeleven template, can't set the more link with excerpts with just the shown code.
 Need to remove the parent theme's filters trying to customize the same thing.
 But we can't remove the filters directly because the parent's function.php has not been loaded yet.
 Need to hook the action 'after_setup_theme' and remove filters at that time.

 I looked through the code WordPress uses to validate e-mail addresses and saw that all it does is check that it's properly formed and uses only permitted characters.
 A way to do a more stringent behind the scenes e-mail validation would be a useful function, but I couldn't find anything in the Codex.
 After doing some research, I wrote some code to check for the existence of a mail exchanger within the address' domain.
-This question will go on the FAQ Working with Wordpress page, under spam and comments.
+This question could go on the FAQ Working with Wordpress page, under spam and comments.
+But then it's not so much about spam as verifying email addresses.
+It also goes beyond just a quick mod, it's sort of basic plugin material.
+I am now thinking I should host this myself and just provide a link on the Combating Comment Spam under the External Resources.
+Need to find some email address related content for another possible link location.

 WordPress checks to see that the address provided is a properly formed address.
 WordPress does nothing to determine if the address would actually work.
 There are other measures administrators can do to verify if an e-mail address actually works.